Search

 Back to top

 The selected glove should be carefully tested in the actual job conditions.
-In some situations it may be desirable to do laboratory tests on the gloves using American Society for Testing and Materials (ASTM) methods.
-This is especially important if you do not have information of the permeation time of a particular chemical you are using or if you are using mixtures of solvents or chemicals.
+In some situations, it may be desirable to do laboratory tests on the gloves using the American Society for Testing and Materials (ASTM) methods.
+This testing is especially important if you do not have information about the permeation time of a particular chemical you are using or if you are using mixtures of solvents or chemicals.
 Some glove manufacturers may undertake these tests for their customers.

 Does the use of chemical protective clothing require a PPE program?